 If something is trademarked, it implies that the products or services associated with that trademark are market-ready and being used in interstate commerce.

 So, if the only thing about your business that’s airtight and ready to go is the mark itself, file for intent-to-use – this reserves your mark until you do begin to sell, after which time you can file again with the USPTO and receive trademark registration.

 When To Register Your Trademark

 If you’ve registered for intent-to-use and have begun selling your products/services on an interstate level, it’s time to file for official trademark registration.

 If you didn’t file for intent-to-use and you’re currently selling your products/services, you need to get your mark registered ASAP.

 And as stated above, always conduct a comprehensive trademark search before deciding on a mark and filing with the USPTO.

 Why Hire A US Trademark Attorney?

 As with almost everything involved with the federal government, there is a lot involved in filing for trademark registration.
 If you don’t know what you’re doing, it’s very likely that you’re going to run into issues and setbacks.

-US trademark attorneys know all the ins and outs of trademark registration and can help you conduct a comprehensive trademark search to ensure your mark is not only strong enough to be registered, but will also alot you a high level of legal protection.
+US trademark attorneys in Idaho Falls know all the ins and outs of trademark registration and can help you conduct a comprehensive trademark search to ensure your mark is not only strong enough to be registered, but will also alot you a high level of legal protection.